 There is something certainly special about being in Europe around Christmas time.
-Colourful lights are shinning bright, public spaces are decked with Christmas decorations aplenty and the ambience of it all is unbeatable.
+Colourful lights are shining bright, public spaces are decked with Christmas decorations aplenty, and the ambience of it all is unbeatable.
 The Christmas flair is certainly in the air and the best way to soak up the festive season is a visit to a traditional Christmas Market which can be found in most major hubs across Europe and in the UK.

-Here I share the lowdown on my favourite Christmas Markets of Europe and the UK mixed in with my personal experience of each market.
+Here I share the lowdown on my favourite Christmas Markets of Europe, and the UK mixed in with my personal experience of each market.

-Brussels knows how to get into the Christmas spirit and really wants to spread the festive cheer around – literally.
+Brussels knows how to get into the Christmas spirit and spread the festive cheer around.
 Rated as one of Europes’ best Christmas Markets, the Winter Wonders market sprawls out from the heart of the city for over 2.5 kilometres with the centrepiece, the 21 metre Christmas Tree towering in Brussels’ opulent La Grand Place.
 It is a combination of old and new with wooden chalets aligned across the city with the market featuring an ice skating rink, a traditional Ferris wheel and magical light show dominating the city square.
 Paired with offerings of traditional Belgian, French and Dutch delicacies, unique crafts and souvenirs, multiple Belgian beers on tap and spiced mulled wine, this enchanting market is not to be missed when in Europe.
 Every year it also nominates a country as a guest of honour with Tunisia taking the title this year.

 A Slice of the Christmas Nice

-The Brussels Christmas Market demonstrated to me the true spirit of Christmas and to this day, I think this market will always be my favourite.
+The Brussels Christmas Market demonstrated to me the true spirit of Christmas, and to this day, I think this market will always be my favourite.

-As I stood in front of one of the food stalls, a quiche stand and gazed at ‘all the colours of the rainbow’ of quiche flavours they had on offer, I got talking to an Italian couple who were also salivating at the sight with me.
+As I stood in front of one of the food stalls, a quiche stand and gazed at ‘all the colours of the rainbow’ of quiche flavours they had on offer, I got talking to an Italian couple who were also salivating at sight with me.
 They asked me who I was with and I told them I was travelling on my lonesome and just wandering around the markets.
 As they made their quiche order, they also ordered one for me also and asked me to join them for a mulled wine in which I did.
 I was so touched with this unexpected kind gesture and invitation.
 With that said, their generosity and thoughtful nature really captured the true essence of what Christmas is all about.

-Ah Paris.
+Ah, Paris.
 The city of love, the city of lights and a city that hosts the perfect Christmas night.
 Take the world famous Avenue des Champs-Elysées and deck it out with Christmas trees, illuminate the strip with Christmas lights and you have the most magical Christmas Market you will ever see.
-The Village de Noël Champs-Elysées features over 160 wooden chalets offering the usual suspects of (overpriced) gifts, arts and crafts as well as many food and drink stalls that need to be tried and tested with good reason.
-This Christmas Market is basically a gastronomic present for the tastebuds as it serves up local specialties including foie gras, sandwich raclette (melted cheese over jamon), various cheeses, macaroons and could be accompanied by the likes of the traditional winter drink mulled wine or if it tickles your fancy, a champagne or the easily drinkable Bavarian beer.
+The Village de Noël Champs-Elysées features over 160 wooden chalets offering the usual suspects of (overpriced) gifts, arts and crafts as well as many foods and drinks stalls that need to be tried and tested with good reason.
+This Christmas Market is basically a gastronomic present for the tastebuds as it serves up local specialties including foie gras, sandwich raclette (melted cheese over Jamon), various cheeses, macaroons and could be accompanied by the likes of the traditional winter drink mulled wine or if it tickles your fancy, a champagne or the easily drinkable Bavarian beer.

-Attractions are also an integral part with a huge ice skating rink, pop up restaurants, merry go-rounds all on offer.
-You can also choose to soak up the Christmas Road aka Avenue des Champs-Elysées, by taking a ride on the ferris wheel at the Place de la Concorde located nearby.
+Attractions are also an integral part with a huge ice skating rink, pop up restaurants, merry-go-rounds all on offer.
+You can also choose to soak up the Christmas Road aka Avenue des Champs-Elysées, by taking a ride on the Ferris wheel at the Place de la Concorde located nearby.